rune/rune/docs/docs/multiplayer/time-based-logic.md

 })
 ```

 * PlayerA calls action click when game time is at second 4.
-PlayerA receives `onChange` call with `click` action as an argument.
-PlayerA `game.clickedAt = 4`.
+PlayerA receives `onChange` call with `click` action as an argument, making PlayerA see `game.clickedAt = 4`.
-* Server receives the action, but server is already at second 5.
-Server processes the action.
+* Server receives and processes the action at game time second 5.
 * Every client receives that the action was executed at 5th second.
-PlayerA `onChange` is called with `timeSync` event, playerB `onChange` is called with `click` action.
-Both players `game.clickedAt = 5`.
+PlayerA's `onChange` function is called with `timeSync` event to reconcile that the server processed the action at second 5 (and the server holds the truth).
+In this way, both players end up with `game.clickedAt = 5`.